aroberge/reeborg/docs/breakout_py_en/_build/html/_sources/stay.txt

     Do not try to getting it perfect right away.
 Start with making sure that the circle changes direction when it goes beyond a "wall";
     do not worry at first if the circle is partly beyond the edge of the canvas before bouncing back.
+After you get that working, you can decide if it is worth trying to have it work better so that the circle never goes beyond a wall.

+    Note that it might be useful to change the radius of the circle (make it bigger) and the number of frames per second to see better how things work.

 A few of you may find the above easy.
 Many of you may find this very difficult to do.
 I am going to give you a series of hints.